 In addition to my research in post-Kantian philosophy, I am also interested in the ongoing influence of Hegel and Marx for critical social theory, particularly as their legacies help us to understand the relation between human beings and nature, possibilities and failures of mutual recognition, and conceptions of progress and critique.
 In 2018, I was an instructor at the Critical Theory Summer School in Berlin on the topic of Rethinking Ideology, and a research fellow at the Center for Humanities and Social Change at the Humboldt University in Berlin.
 I am currently at work on a project that reconsiders the philosophical importance of the concept of species-being (Gattungswesen).
-In July 2020 I will be a visiting researcher at the Dahlem Humanities Center at the Freie Universität Berlin.
+In 2021–2022, I will be a faculty fellow at the Robert Penn Warren Center for Humanities at Vanderbilt University.

 Publications (link to pdfs)

 - “Humanism: A Defense,” Philosophical Topics (2021), forthcoming.

 - “Science of Logic as Critique of Judgment?
 Reconsidering Pippin’s Hegel,” European Journal of Philosophy 27 (2019): 1055–1064.